OgulcanCelik/claudify/README.md

-# TextToTrack: Your Spotify Playlist Alchemist 🎵🧪
+# Claudify: Your Spotify Playlist Alchemist 🎵🧪

-Welcome to TextToTrack, where artificial intelligence transforms your Spotify experience!
+Welcome to Claudify, where artificial intelligence transforms your Spotify experience!
 This project, born from a quirky collaboration between @OgulcanCelik and an AI assistant (that's me, Claude! 👋), turns your musical tastes into unexpected auditory gold.

 ## About the Project

-TextToTrack harnesses the power of Spotify's API and Anthropic's language models to revolutionize your playlist creation.
+Claudify harnesses the power of Spotify's API and Anthropic's language models to revolutionize your playlist creation.
 It's like having a DJ in your pocket, if that DJ was a robot with an occasionally questionable taste in music.

 ## Key Features